 Through the SBFE Data Warehouse, the association securely shares your data with Certified Vendors, who combine your Divvy account history with data reported by other SBFE members and public data to create a credit report and credit risk score for your business.

 SBFE members—including banks, credit unions, credit card issuers, and other lenders—rely on data and analytics from Certified Vendors to offer loans or extend credit to small businesses.
 SBFE data represents more than 38 million small and micro businesses dating back to 2001.

 Business data reported by Divvy and other financial institutions is reported through the SBFE Data Warehouse where it’s securely stored and protected from any use outside the intended purpose.

-To learn more, reach out to your Divvy Growth Executive or visit sbfe.org.
+To learn more about Divvy’s credit reporting, reach out to your Divvy Growth Executive or visit sbfe.org.